 Getting a job after graduating college is not very hard, but there is a high chance that most students have never applied for a job.
-Therefore, this simple process becomes a new experience that can lead to frustration.
+Therefore, this simple process becomes a new experience that can lead to frustration before or after he or she graduated.
 This article covers a few ways you can get a job whether you are an experienced or new job seeker.

 Many universities have these because they benefit both sides.
 They benefit the students because there is the chance of jobs, and benefit the companies because they get fresh talent whilst you are still cheap to hire.
 The whole process is a little bit doubled-edged because you are faced with competing for jobs with large numbers of your own peers.
 Still they are worth a look if you get the chance.